phiden/sophiadengo.com/src/work/gsa-fleet.md

 ---
-title: 'Brunch & Brew'
+title: 'GSA Fleet: Winning the Bid'
-summary: 'An app that helps to bring different generations together via intergenerational volunteering.'
+summary: ""
 displayOrder: 3
 featured: true
 hero:
   image: '/images/work/brunch-and-brew-hero.jpg'
   imageAlt: 'A composition of the main landing screen and other key